ciscoheat/dataclass/README.md

 }
 ```

-When submitting the form, a transformation function could be used to create the `Dataclass` required by the business logic.

-Note that you can use validators from the real `Dataclass` for validation.
-Here's how it would look like in [Mithril](https://github.com/ciscoheat/mithril-hx), where `Person` is the corresponding `Dataclass` for the above form:
+For validation, a `DataClass` can be used.
+Here's how it would look like in [Mithril](https://github.com/ciscoheat/mithril-hx), where `Person` is the corresponding `DataClass` for the above form:

 ```haxe
 m("input[placeholder='First name']", {